Codeflash is installed and configured on a per-project basis.

 3. Navigate to the API Key page to generate your API key

-Free Tier AvailableCodeflash offers a free tier with a limited number of optimizations per month.
-Perfect for trying it out or small projects!
+Free Tier AvailableCodeflash offers a free tier with a limited number of optimizations.
+Perfect for trying it out on small projects!

 3